Choline sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and choline, whereas its two products are adenosine 3',5'-bisphosphate and choline sulfate.
+The reaction converts choline to choline sulfate by transferring a sulfate group from the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) and giving adenosine 3',5'-bisphosphate as a byproduct.
+The product is an osmolyte accumulated under saline conditions in organisms including Limonium species.

 This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:choline sulfotransferase.
 This enzyme is also called choline sulphokinase.
-This enzyme participates in sulfur metabolism.